reiz/nginx_proxy/README.md

 Assume you have a network where you want to control outgoing traffic.
 You either want to:

- - Deny all outgoing calls by default and only allow HTTP(S) calls to whitelisted URLs.
+ - Deny all outgoing calls by default and only allow HTTP(S) calls to allowlisted URLs.
- - Allow all outgoing calls by default and only block HTTP(S) calls to blacklisted URLs.
+ - Allow all outgoing calls by default and only block HTTP(S) calls to denylisted URLs.

 The Docker daemon can be configured that way that it routes all traffic through an proxy.
 This proxy can be an Nginx which is configured as forwarding proxying.